Browns rookie Shedeur Sanders throws 2 TD passes in first half of NFL preseason debut vs Panthers

 The 6-foot-1, 212-pound Sanders was initially projected by some to go in the top 10 of the NFL draft, but he fell to the fifth round (144th overall).
 The 2024 Johnny Unitas Golden Arm award winner played for his father, Deion Sanders, for two seasons each at Jackson State and Colorado.

-Deion Sanders said he spoke to his son several times before the game and said that Shedeur is well prepared and was approaching the exhibition like a regular-season game.
+Deion Sanders said he spoke to his son several times before the game and said Shedeur was well prepared and was approaching the exhibition like a regular-season game.

 “That’s how he’s always approached everything, to prepare and approach it like this is it,” Sanders said.
 "He’s thankful and appreciative of the opportunity.
 He don’t get caught up in all the rhetoric in the media.
 He’s far beyond that.
 He was coached through that when he was a kid.
 We’ve always gone through that.”